 According to information on the seed packets shown below, quinoa is deer resistant.
 A versatile plant with multiple uses, it makes a striking ornamental flower as well as a food source.
 Even the young leaves are edible, either raw or cooked.

 Washing and Cooking Quinoa

-Before cooking and eating quinoa, it must be washed.
-The bitter saponin seed coating that keeps pests away can also be very unpleasant to humans.
-So, don't skimp on the washing.
+Before cooking and eating, quinoa must be washed.
+The bitter saponin seed coating that keeps pests away can also be very unpleasant to humans, so don't skimp on the washing.

-Due to its high nutritional value and low glycemic index, quinoa is a rising star in the in the culinary world.
+Due to its high nutritional value and low glycemic index, it is a rising star in the culinary world.
 However, while quinoa is gaining in popularity, it is still a lesser-known grain.
-Though common on vegetarian and health-conscious menus, mainstream restaurants do not generally offer quinoa amongst their entrée options.
-Furthermore, if quinoa is not prepared properly, it may have a bitter taste that can be unpleasant to the pallet.
+Though common on vegetarian and health-conscious menus, you don't often see it in mainstream restaurants.
+Furthermore, if quinoa is not prepared properly, it may have a bitter, unpleasant taste.

 Feel free to adjust the amount or the kinds of dried fruits and nuts in this salad, according to your preferences.

 |Prep time||Cook time||Ready in||Yields|

 - 1 diced Granny Smith apple